I figured I’d come up with a “build thread” but it’s more of an all-purpose thread about me, outdoor trips, and the

 This is my budget expo/adventure vehicle I use to get to places.
 This includes lots of hunting, fishing, hiking, and camping.
 I also do a lot of 4x4 recons into backcountry areas of the Southwest seeking out old townsites, mines, Indian remains, cool natural features… stuff like that, and the more remote the better.
 Naturally, I like to be self-sufficient for up to a week in the boonies.
 It has seen a fair amount of hauling and trailering, but those duties have mostly been transferred to my big truck.

 I have beat the hell out of this truck.
 It’s been down “roads” that it had no business being on and has taken it like a champ.
 It’s seen sand, mud, water, snow, a good amount of crawling, and of course some “baja” action.
 It’s driven -250' sea level to over 13,000', in 120+ degree weather to -20 temps.
 It has driven from west coast to the east coast and back.
 It’s been everywhere from Hollywood and Vine to Bourban Street to some of the crappiest chunks of landscape in the middle of nowhere.
 I love this truck.

 My mod process has been slow and fairly minimal… cheap, basic, functional.
 The reasons are 1) I’m very, er... budget minded 2) I don’t need much “extra” to use it for what I do, and 3) I can care less about looks or bling.
 The truck only gets used once every week or two now, but I still need to be able to travel at 75mph reliably, in comfort, and then hit a gnarly trail and not worry about scratches or getting stuck.
 It has not failed me.
-I’ve averaged a 4x4 trip a month for over 10 years, many of them 2-6 days long.
+I’ve averaged a 4x4 trip a month for about 10 years, many of them 2-6 days long.
 With good, regular maintenance the Tacoma continues to thrive and should be my primary exploration 4x4 until about 2019-20.

 Massive pinstriping and dents galore